TongheM/Searching-Engine/README.md

 # Searching-Engine
-This is a tutorial to show you how to extract information from PDF Resumes.
+This is a simple tutorial to show you how to extract information from PDF Resumes.
 Step one: Download the Eclipse.
-Step two: Follow the Gui application.
+Step two: Follow the instruction of this Gui application.
-Step three:TBC..
+		Inside of the Gui application: 1) Select your PDF Resumes location.
+																	 2) Select what do you want to extract from the Resumes.
+																	 3) Showing the results.